dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

 understand; we call these macros the *C interface definition language*.

-The C interface definition language provides macros that correspond to each of C’s type, function, variable, and constant defining forms.
+The C interface definition language provides macros that correspond to each of C's type, function, variable, and constant defining forms.
 These macros define Dylan classes that designate and encapsulate instances of C types, Dylan methods through which to manipulate C variables and call out to C functions, and functions with C-compatible entry points through